TheRealJake12/Kade-Engine-Community/README.md

 - LunarCleint - Hscript code, like, all of it.

-- [ShadowMario](https://github.com/ShadowMario) - The Memory Leak Fix.
-And A Few Other Things. (thanks)
+- [ShadowMario](https://github.com/ShadowMario) - Stolen Code And Some Assets Borrowed From Psych Engine (thanks)

 - [TposeJank](https://github.com/tposejank) Epic friend that gave me ideas and helped :epicttrooll: